GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 > **NOTE:** Your GCP project must have Stackdriver enabled.
 If you are using a
 > non-GCP cluster, you cannot export metrics to Stackdriver.

-By default, application export metrics to Stackdriver as curated, free metrics.
+By default, application export metrics to Stackdriver as free curated metrics.
+The metrics prefix would be `kubernetes.io/nginx/`.
 To disable this option, change the value of `CURATED_METRICS_EXPORTER_ENABLED` to `false`.

 To keep backward compatibility, users can still export metrics as custom metrics.
 To enable this option, change the value of `METRICS_EXPORTER_ENABLED` to `true`.